Hello, world

 The code is working as expected, but I'm starting to feel like #hello

 is accumulating too much logic in it.
-I want to create a new function just to handle the multilingual greeting.

 Run the tests and it should pass.